 Breastfeeding Not Allowed in Libraries?
-(Family Status Discrimination)

 Many mothers have encountered discrimination or unpleasant experience when breastfeeding their babies in public.
 The EOC supports the right of nursing mothers to use facilities and enjoy services as other customers do.
-The issue might come under the Family Status Discrimination Ordinance (FSDO), which stipulates that it is unlawful for any persons concerned with the provision of goods, facilities or services to the public to discriminate against a person on the basis of family status as he/she seeks to obtain or use those facilities or services
+The issue might come under the Family Status Discrimination Ordinance (FSDO) in the past.
+Starting from 19 June 2021, women in Hong Kong are protected from discrimination and harassment on the ground of breastfeeding under the Sex Discrimination Ordinance (SDO), which stipulates that breastfeeding discrimination and harassment is unlawful in various areas of public life, such as employment; education; provision of goods, facilities or services; and disposal or management of premises.